mcandre/goxcart/README.md

 Note that some hosts may require manual `chown`, `chmod` corrections to build artifacts.
 This is a known issue with [Docker](https://github.com/moby/moby/issues/39441) on GNU/Linux hosts.

+Note that any C / cgo dependencies are likely to present challenges to cross-platform builds.
+In this case, we recommend creating dedicated build VM's, one per build target a la [tonixxx](https://github.com/mcandre/tonixxx).

 # DOWNLOAD

 https://github.com/mcandre/goxcart/releases